shahud1/thaiwseg/README.md

 # thaiwseg
 Thaiwseg is word segmentation which based on Thai language, the project of a group of SIIT.
-We've tried to experiment and play around with the Thai language with using Python,Thai Dictionary and,Google translate.
+We've tried to experiment and play around with the Thai language with using module like Pythainlp,Thai Dictionary and,mtranslate.
 We created an algorithm to divide the text input into word segment.

 We noticed several methods of achieving this task across the internet and came up with the conclusion that Machine learning methods out perform any 'Stand alone Python' algorithm.
 Thai Language is far too complex than matching words from the dictionary for segmentation.